 The 210,000 acre project area comprises the upper Jemez River watershed.
 It includes 89,000 acres within the Valles Caldera National Preserve, 110,000 acres within the Santa Fe National Forest, and 14,000 acres on nearby state, private, and Jemez Pueblo lands.

 We want to promote the low-intensity, frequent surface fires that were once common across this landscape.
-This fall, we plan to conduct the 14,382 acre Paliza Prescribed Burn to help restore healthy forest conditions.
+Last fall, we successfully conducted the 14,382 acre Paliza Prescribed Burn to help restore healthy forest conditions.